‘What have you done for me lately, boss?’

 High performance is a simple equation – make sure that the expectations set are always increasing, never stagnant or decreasing.

-In all of my coaching and consulting assignments to date, I’ve yet to meet a leader who would welcome in the New Year (Happy Lunar New Year, by the way!) with lower expectation of performing indicators!
+In all of my coaching and consulting assignments to date, I’ve yet to meet a leader who would welcome in the new year with lower expectation of performing indicators!

 The projected performance is almost always on the uptrend, moving further from the past and rallying everyone to up their game to the next level.